DreamerMind/snips-app-helpers/docs/usage.rst

 One of them is to match a action_ spec to an assistant spec, without modifying any of both.
-This is usefull in the case you want a console_ app and actionto communicate but both beeing open 3rd party.
+This is usefull in the case you want a console_ app and action to communicate but both beeing open 3rd party, or you develop only the action and dislike the interface.
 How is that even possible ?

 :stars: Link to the rescue